 Versions for Australia and New Zealand

 Different versions of the TAX module are offered in Australia and New Zealand.
-If you want to attain the GradDipCA qualification, you must do the Australian TAX module, to meet the requirements of the relevant Australian education regulator.
+If you are an Australian resident when enrolling in the TAX module you will be enrolled in the Australian version of the TAX module.
 If you reside in New Zealand when enrolling in the TAX module, you will automatically be enrolled in the New Zealand version.
+Completion of either the Australian or the New Zealand TAX module will meet the requirements of the relevant Australian education regulator in order to attain the GradDipCA qualification.

 Applications to register for the Program with accounting qualifications obtained in either Australia or New Zealand will be assessed on the same bases.
 That means that a graduate of an accounting degree accredited by the New Zealand Institute of Chartered Accountants who would like to register for the Program in Australia will not be required to do bridging subjects in Australian company and taxation law.
 Such a candidate will be responsible for ensuring that they have the assumed knowledge for each module.